What do I need to give up for a $1,000 iPhone X?

 But of course, owning a luxury product says something about the owner and what he or she values.

 I'm not really sure I can justify the hefty price tag.
 I'm just a bit more practical.
 To give you an idea of my lifestyle, I don't own a Rolex or any expensive piece of jewelry other than my engagement ring.
 I proudly sport a Swatch watch.
 I drive a Honda Odyssey.
-And my personal cell phone at the moment is a year-old Moto G, purchased unlocked on Amazon for $229.
+And my personal cell phone at the moment is a year-old Moto G, purchased unlocked on Amazon for $229 in the US.

 I'll admit that I do get phone envy from time to time, especially when it comes to camera quality.
 But is it enough for me to spend $1,149?
 I'm not sure I can stomach that.